rmp135/sql-ts/docs/README.md

 ### custom

 <!-- div:left-panel -->
-A simple object that is passed through to the template.
-Useful for defining items at runtime.
+A simple object that is can be used in the template.
+Useful for defining arbitrary values at runtime.

 The default template does not use this field, it requires modifying the template to your needs.
+The entire config is passed into the template and can be found via the `config.custom` key.

 <!-- div:right-panel -->
 ```json